greenpau/caddy-authorize/README.md

 Next, notice that Prometheus route the the **primary** in its authorization context.
-It has the default setting for the entire context, i.e. all the routes with `jwt` directive.
+It has the default setting for the entire context, i.e. all the routes with `authorize` directive.

 The `primary` indicates that the instance is the primary instance in its authorization context.

-Please note that the `jwt` directive instucts the instance of the plugin to inherit all of its properties from the `primary` instance.
+Please note that the `authorize` directive instucts the instance of the plugin to inherit all of its properties from the `primary` instance.
 This greatly simplifies the configuration.

 ```
 route /alertmanager* {
-  jwt
+  authorize
   respond * "alertmanager" 200
 }
 ```